sisoje/swiftui-interaction-tests/README.md

 Similar to Jest snapshots or Swift Snapshot Testing, but for **actions** instead of visual/data output.

 **Implementation:**

+UI tests run in a separate process from the app.
+We use `Codable` to serialize the entire view and pass it via environment variable.
+We use text files for snapshots because both processes can access the filesystem.

 1. Tests define `TestView` with a `ViewBody` (e.g., `.button(text: "demo")`)
 2. App launches with the view passed via environment variable